 The following are some of the most important aspects on selecting a good instructor for your junior.
 Not all of these are required and it is up to parents to decide which of these are most important in selection a junior golf instructor.

-If your child is passionate about pursuing golf, in the long run, it is highly recommended that you select a PGA certified instructor.
+If your child is passionate about pursuing golf, in the long run, it is highly recommended that you select a certified PGA or LPGA instructor.
 These individuals have received extensive training and generally have a lot of teaching experience.
 A certified instructor will provide your child a solid technical foundation that will benefit them in the future.